AnthonyKazyaka/AnthonyKazyaka/README.md

 ## Hello, friend.

 Welcome to my space!
 My name is Anthony (he/him/his).
 I've been programming for 15 years, currently working as a software engineer with 8 years of professional experience.
-I've spent the last 5 years of my career honing my craft at Rocket Mortgage.
+I've spent the last 5 years of my career honing my skills at Rocket Mortgage.
 I have a passion for technology, games, and figuring out interesting new ways to combine them.

 ### Languages, Frameworks, & Experience
 *	C#/.NET Framework/.NET Core – 13 years